-The wind was blowing from the north and, as if thoughts of the man had conjured up his presence, Jess once again caught the distinct aroma of the cheroots Quentin smoked.
-Jess usually avoided cigarette, cigar, and pipe smoke if he could, usually finding the smell unpleasant.
-Quentin used a mild tobacco that carried undernotes of cherry, sage and other spices which toned down the usual pungent scents Jess associated with most tobacco products.
+The wind was blowing from the north and, as if thoughts of the man had conjured up his presence, Shade once again caught the distinct aroma of the cheroots Quentin smoked.
+Shade usually avoided cigarette, cigar, and pipe smoke if he could, usually finding the smell unpleasant.
+Quentin used a mild tobacco that carried undernotes of cherry, sage and other spices which toned down the usual pungent scents Shade associated with most tobacco products.
 Unusual, but not unpleasant.

 Quentin stuck the cheroot back into his mouth and sat up straighter.
 "Do not blame yourself for not being here in the first place or for stopping here now.
 If you had been here you would have died...don't try and convince yourself otherwise.
 You saw the numbers, and you have seen the shell cases.
 You and I are good with a gun but sometimes good isn't enough."

 Shade stared out into the night for several minutes after Quentin fell silent.
 He'd told him the same thing about not feeling guilty for not being there for Chance and Reggie back on the train.
 The older man was right, of course, but it had taken seeing it all to convince Shade of the fact.
 Second guessing himself, dwelling on the what ifs, and wallowing in self-recrimination served nothing.